john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 - Add gh-pages to deploy to Github Pages
 - Add Date Picker in Add task
 - Add Drag and Drop in todo list
-- fix the warning and error of Received "true" for non-boolean attribute active in console / a known issue of styled-components
+- Fix the warning and error of Received "true" for non-boolean attribute active in console / a known issue of styled-components
 - Save todo list into local Storage
 - Add multi-language support: English and Deutsch
 - Add Browser language detection: auto switch to Deutsch when new user's browser is Deutsch first